Ye-Yint-Nyo-Hmine/Song-Recognizer/README.md

 <br/>
 <br/>

+### Recording Songs and Finding Songs
+To record a song, hit the record button which will take input from your microphone for 10 seconds.
+Then, hit the recognize button to find the best match.
+(We try out best to get rid of background noise)

 ### Playing Songs
 To play a song, just click on the song name.
 To know if a song is playing it will light up green like shown below
 ![image](https://github.com/user-attachments/assets/bdfb3547-7f3c-4881-b452-5ca35ba17d06)

 To stop playing, click on the song again.

 ## Libraries Used